semerdjianmary/semerdjianmary.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I'm Mary!"
+title: "Mary's Website"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+👋🏼 Hello there, I'm Mary!

 I graduated with a Master of Science in Computer Science.
 I have a passion for computers.
 I have many computer skills, knowledge, and fundamentals.
 In my spare time, I love reading and learning new things I have never tried.